-Why make a decision concerning someone’s health with anything less than ALL of the available information?
-Every patient deserves to have correlated analysis in their clinical picture to ensure the highest level of chiropractic care in Ankeny.
-This will insure specificity and ultimately patient confidence in the doctor’s ability with care.
+Why make a decision concerning someone's health with anything less than ALL of the available information?
+Every patient deserves to have correlated analysis in their clinical picture to ensure the highest level of chiropractic care in Ankeny IA.
+This will ensure specificity and ultimately patient confidence in the doctor's ability with care.

 Not one thing is certain which is why we use Visualization, Instrumentation, Palpation, X-Ray, and patient symptoms to determine the exact spot that we need to adjust a patient.
 When all of these correlate we are more likely to give the patient a specific adjustment.
 The greater the specificity, the greater the change we will notice in the patient's health.
 Dr. Gonstead noted that three adjustments on the wrong vertebral segment could cause a Subluxation; therefore it is extremely important to be as specific as possible.

 In the Gonstead System are Full Spine, both A-P and Lateral views.
-Film size is 14” x 36” with the patient placed to include ishia to occiput.
-Full Spine films use less radiation than sectionals, provide an accurate vertebral count, provide full spinal contour representation for posture analysis with axial weight bearing, and show problems other than the chief complaint—all of which are not attainable through the use of sectional films.
+The film size is 14" x 36" with the patient placed to include ishia to occiput.
+Full Spine films use less radiation than sectionals, provide an accurate vertebral count, provide full spinal contour representation for posture analysis with axial weight-bearing, and show problems other than the chief complaint-all of which are not attainable through the use of sectional films.
 Full spine X-Rays are essential to Gonstead Chiropractic.
 They allow us to regard the patient totally in analysis and corrective procedures.

 Classically a dual probe instrument (Nervoscope or Delta-T) is used to get a bilateral temperature comparison of the spine to locate areas of inflammation.
-The readings obtained through instrumentation will show whether or not subluxations are present, if they are being corrected, and when correction has been attained.
+The readings obtained through instrumentation will show whether or not subluxations are present if they are being corrected, and when a correction has been attained.